MicrosoftDocs/microsoft-365-community/Community/which-task-management-option.md

 ### Pros

-- Provides a consolidated view of Personal Tasks from To Do and Outlook, as well as Team Tasks from Planner Plans.
+- Provides a consolidated view of Personal Tasks from To Do and Outlook, as well as Team Tasks from Planner Plans
-- Allows for the creation of Shared Task Lists outside Planner Plans.
+- Allows for the creation of Shared Task Lists outside Planner Plans
-- Support for lists, categories (web only), hashtags, assignees, dates, importance, sub-tasks, attachments.
+- Support for lists, categories (web only), hashtags, assignees, dates, importance, sub-tasks, attachments
 - Useful searching to find what you need
 - Built-in notifications
-- Tasks can be moved to the other list
+- Tasks can be moved to other lists

 ### Cons

-- The appís benefits skew towards Personal Tasks rather than Planner Plans
+- The app‚Äôs benefits skew towards Personal Tasks rather than Planner Plans
-- Little to no extensibility or customization beyond OOTB configuration
+- Little to no extensibility or customization beyond out of the box configuration
-- Can view Planner Plan tasks and ìcompleteî them, but cannot interact with Planner Plans in more meaningful ways (e.g., add new tasks, view tasks by Plan, etc.)
+- Can view Planner Plan tasks and ‚Äúcomplete‚Äù them, but cannot interact with Planner Plans in more meaningful ways (e.g., add new tasks, view tasks by Plan, etc.)
 - Personal tasks remain somewhat limited compared to other modern offerings due in large part to the unchanged underling infrastructure
 - View of information remains quite rigid